 By the third day, I think we were all feeling darned comfortable in the saddle.
 That showed in the way no one panicked when the horses saw a deer since they all got a tad jumpy.
 With an average of six hours in the saddle a day, you start to relax.
 I know I felt my decades long fear of horseback riding lessening – though if I was suddenly put on a galloping horse, that might change again.
 Either that or I’d wonder what I’d missed all these years as my daughter describes galloping as a freeing experience.

-On the third day, we retraced our steps back to the lunch spot – and caught up with a second round of colleagues who were just going in for a night.
+On the third day horseback riding in Banff, we retraced our steps back to the lunch spot – and caught up with a second round of colleagues who were just going in for a night.
 There was lots of lunchtime chatter over grilled bratwurst and salad before our last few hours on the trail back to the barn.
 The final ride was a delight on a lovely section beside the Bow River that met up with part of the scenic Marsh Loop trail.

 Tours are run from May until October.
-Most people opt for a one-to-four-hour ride, but I’d encourage you to go for longer, and see more.
+Most people opt to go horseback riding in Banff on a one-to-four-hour ride, but I’d encourage you to go for longer, and see more.
 Enjoy the full experience with the night at Sundance Lodge.
 It helps a lot if you go prepared with the right clothing (long pants and any cowboy like garb you might own) and the right attitude.
 You may not always be comfortable, but you will remember this trip for a long time to come.

-If you want to stay in Banff the night before and/or after your horseback riding adventure, you’ll find plenty of choice.
-Some of my favourite hotels include Buffalo Mountain Lodge, Moose Hotel & Suites and the Mount Royal Hotel.
-But you’ll also fine everything in between from the Banff Hostel to the Fairmont Banff Springs Hotel.
+If you want to stay in Banff the night before and/or after your horseback riding in Banff adventure, you’ll find plenty of choice.